All anabolic steroids have side effects here are some of the worst anabolic steroids for women

 Women might experience absent or infrequent periods, lighter or heavier menstrual flow or unusual premenstrual symptoms.

 Another thing that women specifically need to be careful about is that anabolic steroids should never be used during pregnancy.
-Ingesting androgenic anabolic steroids when pregnant, even in small amounts is directly linked serious defects and abnormalities in the developing fetus.
+Ingesting androgenic anabolic steroids when pregnant, even in small amounts is directly linked to serious defects and abnormalities in the developing fetus.

 The introduction of male hormones would cause virilization of the unborn child.
 Possible effects include the development of both female and male sex organs in the fetus and clitoromegaly in a female fetus.
 In conclusion, the use of anabolic steroids during pregnancy should definitely be avoided at all costs.